-Business establishment and business loan application assistance will be provided by the Economic Development Manager.
-Any person may request a free copy of the booklet, Doing Business in Salem: A Guide to Starting or Growing Your Business, which explains how to open a business in Salem and provides other helpful information for businesses and developers.
+Business establishment and business loan application assistance will be provided by the Economic Development Planner.
+Any person may request a free copy of the Doing Business in Salem Guide, which explains how to open a business in Salem and provides other helpful information for businesses and developers.